 - Management of Companies and Enterprises: $107,590

 If you have noticed, you can earn as little as $30,000 a year and as much as a six-figure salary in some field.
 Ideally, the more responsibilities and experience you have, the better you will get paid.
-Somebody working to secure the president in an emergency is likely to get paid more than someone who works editing health brochures for a local hospital, right?
+Somebody working to secure a director’s position in an emergency is likely to get paid more than someone who works editing health brochures for a local hospital, right?

 You can earn more in this field not only by gaining experience or switching industries.
 Other critical factors that can affect a salary include: